 If you come across a plant that you can’t identify, Dr. Wismer recommends using the camera on your cell phone to take a photo of it and ask your vet, or look it up online.
 You should especially check before bringing any houseplants into your home.

-The ASPCA also has a Poison Prevention App that provides you with life-saving information.
-The app is free and can be downloaded here.
-Also, the ASPCA site has information about poisonous plants, what to do if you think your pet swallowed a poisonous substance, and general safety tips.
+The ASPCA can provide you with life-saving information about pet poisoning.
+Their ASPCA site also has information about poisonous plants, what to do if you think your pet swallowed a poisonous substance, and general safety tips.